 Potential interactions, partial list only:

 Ginger Drug interactions are numerous as well and include most anticoagulants used in the U.S. as well as Phenprocoumon (used in Europe), Calcium Channel Blockers and several diabetic drugs.
 In addition, ginger may help lower blood pressure so if you are already on medications for that, your blood pressure might end up being too low.
-I also found at least one reputable resource that said ginger should not be used at all with heart conditions but that link became outdated and since then, I haven't been able to locate that information again on their site.
+The Webmd website used to have information which stated that ginger should not be used at all with heart conditions but that link became outdated and since then, I haven't been able to locate that information again on their site.
 Also, I've grown to distrust the information on WebMD due to information I've read about their ties with Monsanto.
 Just noting here in case you are under a doctor's care for heart disease because you might actually be advised by your doctor to leave it out of this recipe.

 Garlic drug interactions include some drugs given for HIV/AIDS as well as Isoniazid, Saquinavir, Cyclosporine, etc. Partial list only.
 Numerous interactions.
 Check with doctor.